 Any other little details about you or the property

-Check out these eight ways to lower your premiums.
+Check out our eight ways to lower your holiday home insurance premiums

 It’s often cheaper to pay for the year in one lump sum, if you can afford it, than paying monthly